How Much Does a Marine Biologist Make a Year?

 • Administering medical care to injured or ill marine animals

-• Studying geological oceanography, to learn about ocean features such as ridges, trenches, and rises that affect marine environments
+• Studying geological oceanography to learn about ocean features such as ridges, trenches, and rises that affect marine environments

-• Discovering how to preserve marine life
+• Developing ways to preserve marine life

 • Promoting environmental sustainability